-All oil-lubricated compressors from different compressor manufacturers will have slightly different oil change processes.
-I do think though that the overall concepts will work for all oil-lubricated compressors.
+Though all oil-lubricated compressors from different compressor manufacturers may have slightly different oil change processes the overall concepts presented on these pages will work for all oil-lubricated compressors.

 Not all compressors are oil lubricated.
-Make sure that your compressor is.
-A lot of the little DIY type air compressors available from the big box stores these days are lubrication oil-free. they are factory lubed for life, so you cannot change the compressor oil in these compressors because there isn't any!
+In fact, a lot of the little DIY type air compressors now available from the big box stores are added-lubrication oil-free. they are factory lubed for life, so you cannot change the compressor oil in these compressors because there isn't any to change.

-Lubricating oil that is added to the compressor flows down into the oil sump and sits there, waiting for the compressor to start.
+Lubricating oil that is added to the compressor flows down into the oil sump and sits there, under the pump, waiting for the compressor to start.

 The typical DIY type oil-lubricated home compressor will be the splash lubed variety.
 If it is splash lubed there will be no extraneous oil pump on the compressor, meaning there is none to maintain or replace.
 If your compressor is designed to be splash lubed, that process works just fine.

-This rule applies to home DIY compressors only.
-Some of the more sophisticated and larger compressors used by industry have very specific requirements for oil, and you must use the oil recommended by that compressor manufacturer or you void the warranty or cause oil-related issues.
+For me, this rule applies my home DIY compressors only.
+Some of the more sophisticated and larger compressors - rotary screw, vane etc. - used by industry have very specific requirements for oil.
+You must use the oil recommended by that compressor manufacturer or you void the warranty or cause oil-related issues.

-Also, the additives that are other types of oils are not compatible, and in fact may damage, your air compressor.
+The additives that are other types of oils are not compatible, and in fact may damage, your air compressor.
 If it does not say compressor lubricating oil on the package, don't put it in your compressor.

 For the DIY type air compressor user, unless you are using it all the time, follow the manual guidelines or change the oil once a year.